hsmatulis/prom-common/secrets/README.md

 The package is built around a few core concepts:

   * `SecretField`: A type used in configuration structs to represent a field that holds a secret.
 It handles the logic for unmarshaling from different secret sources, and the API for accessing secrets.
+  * `ProviderConfig`: An interface for configuring a secret provider.
+It includes methods to create a new `Provider` instance and to clone the configuration.
+  * `ProviderConfigId`: An interface for uniquely identifying a `ProviderConfig` instance.
   * `Provider`: An interface for fetching secrets from a specific source (e.g., inline string, file on disk).
 The package comes with built-in providers, and new ones can be registered.
   * `Manager`: A component that discovers all `SecretField` instances within a configuration struct, manages their lifecycle, and handles periodic refreshing of secrets.